Drinking and smoking aren't just harmful when you're pregnant - they can affect your baby's health, too.

 - A reduced milk supply in the mother.

-It's best to reduce your baby's exposure to second-hand smoke by not smoking at home and avoiding second-hand smoke in public places.
-It is illegal to smoke with a child under 16 in a car.
+Its best to reduce your baby’s exposure to second-hand smoke by not smoking at home or in the car with your baby, and avoiding second-hand smoke in public places.

 Help to Quit Smoking: